VSidhArt/signal_catcher/README.md

 ```

 This fix is for MACOS with a silicon chip.
 In case of using another architecture change `-arch arm64` to `-arch x86_64'.

+## TODO
+- Write docs for indicators and signals formats
+- Add concurrent calculations to `Processor`